Page loading ... Please wait.

 Printer Friendly Page

-These Meringue Cookies are so airy, sweet and crisp that they seem to almost melt in your mouth.
+Meringue Cookies are so light and airy, sweet and crisp that seem to just melt in your mouth.
 I love how the outsides of the meringues are nice and crisp, yet the insides remain wonderfully soft and puffy, almost like mini-Pavlovas.
-While I often eat these just as they are, they also make a very nice plated dessert.
-Place one meringue in the center of your plate and top with whipped cream, or ice cream (sherbet), and fresh fruit.
+While I often eat these just as they are, they also make a very nice plated dessert that you can top with whipped cream, ice cream, sorbet, and/or fresh fruit.

 Meringue Cookies are made with just two main ingredients: stiffly beaten egg whites and superfine (caster) sugar.
-To ensure the egg whites reach maximum volume, have your mixing bowl and beaters clean and free of grease.
+To ensure the egg whites reach maximum volume, have your mixing bowl and wire whisk clean and free of grease.
 It is easier to separate your eggs while they are cold.
 Once separated, cover the egg whites and let them come to room temperature before using (about 30 minutes).
 Cover and refrigerate the egg yolks for another use.
-Superfine sugar makes the best meringues as it dissolves easier in the whites.
+Superfine sugar makes the best meringues as it dissolves quickly and easily into the beaten egg whites.
 To make your own, take 3/4 cup (150 grams) granulated white sugar and process in your food processor until very fine.

 There are a few things to keep in mind when making meringue cookies.
 The standard ratio when making hard meringues is 1/4 cup (50 grams) of granulated white sugar for every egg white.
 This amount of sugar is needed to give the meringue its crispness.
 Adding the sugar gradually to the egg whites ensures that the sugar completely dissolves and does not produce a gritty meringue.
 Cream of tartar is used in the whipping of egg whites to stabilize them and allows them to reach maximum volume.
 Also, it is a good idea to use parchment paper or aluminum foil to line your baking sheets, not wax paper, as the meringue will sometimes stick to wax paper.